Esri/lerc/OtherLanguages/js/README.md

 const pixelBlock = Lerc.decode(arrayBuffer, {
   inputOffset: 10, // start from the 10th byte (default is 0)
-  returnInterleaved: true // only applicable to n-depth lerc blobs (default is false) });
+  returnInterleaved: true // only applicable to n-depth lerc blobs (default is false)
+  // noDataValue: -9999  // not recommended, use mask if possible });
 ```